Yellow-Cake/KRATE.TUI/README.md

 `git clone https://github.com/KRATEOfficial/KRATE.TUI.git`

 2. Inside the repository, open Terminal for mac OSX or Linux.
-3. Type the following command to deploy the application: \
+3. Type the following command to deploy the application (it will also initialize the server): \
-`$dotnet run`
+`$ ./startkrate`

 This is just a simple test example that shows how to consume the gui.cs from a NuGet package and .NET Core project.